SecondThundeR/SecondThundeR/README.md

   - **Faculty:** Mathematics and Programming Technologies
   - **Specialty:** Applied Informatics
   - Enrolled in **full-time** training
-- 🧑‍💻 I'm currently working at [Modsen](https://modsen-software.com) as a Junior Software Engineer (React Developer)
+- 🧑‍💻 I'm currently working at [Modsen](https://modsen-software.com) as a Front-end Software Engineer (Using React)
 - 🗣 My primary language is **Russian**, but in most cases, I'm trying to use **English** *(Approximate level: B1)*
 - 💕 I'm very passionate about **music** and **mobile photography**, as well as **creating beautiful interfaces** and **interesting projects**
 - 👨‍🎓 Got the **Github Student Developer Pack** on **October 1, 2020**